miniengineer/json_authentication_with_devise_rails_demo/README.md

 It took some research till finding a way to make the devise work with my configuration or, in other words, to make it accept and respond with JSON.

-I learned a lot along the way, and I summarised my thoughts in an article.
+I learned a lot along the way, and I summarised my thoughts in an [article](https://miniland.hashnode.dev/json-api-authentication-for-rails-application-with-devise).
-While researching, I got a suggestion to read an [article](https://andrewray.me/blog) that solved 99% of the devise configuration problem.
+While researching, I got a suggestion to read an article from a [blog](https://andrewray.me/blog) that solved 99% of the devise configuration problem.
 There were comments under the article asking the author for a demo application.
 Unfortunately, it seems like author removed the article as I haven't find THE article which helped me :(

 So, I decided to make a demo application myself, hoping that it would help people who are looking for a solution to the same configuration problems.

-If you need a detailed explanation of the whole process, you can check out this article.
+If you need a detailed explanation of the whole process, you can check out [this article](https://miniland.hashnode.dev/json-api-authentication-for-rails-application-with-devise).

 This application is for devise JSON API authentication demo purpose only.
 It has only a User model and devise gem installed and set up to work with JSON.